-As stipulated by rules and regulations in the PRC, subsidiaries in the PRC are required to contribute to a state-managed retirement plan for all its employees at a certain percentage of the basic salaries of its employees.
+As stipulated by rules and regulations in the People's Republic of China ("PRC"), subsidiaries in the PRC are required to contribute to a state-managed retirement plan for all its employees at a certain percentage of the basic salaries of its employees.
 The state-managed retirement plan is responsible for the entire pension obligations payable to all retired employees.
 Under the state-managed retirement plan, the Group has no further obligations for the actual pension payments or post-retirement benefits beyond the annual contributions.

 The Group operates the CPP Scheme for all qualifying employees in Canada.
 The assets of the schemes are held separately from those of the Group, in funds under the control of trustees.
-The Group contributes 5.25% of relevant payroll costs, capped at CAD292 per annually, to the CPP Scheme, in which the contribution is matched by employees.
+The Group contributes 5.25% of relevant payroll costs, capped at CAD292,000 per annually, to the CPP Scheme, in which the contribution is matched by employees.

-During the year ended December 31, 2021, the total cost charged to consolidated statement of profit or loss and other comprehensive income of approximately CAD98,000 (2020: CAD134,000) represents contributions payable to these schemes by the Group in respect of the respective accounting period.
+During the year ended December 31, 2022, the total cost charged to consolidated statement of profit or loss and other comprehensive income of approximately CAD495,000 (2021: CAD98,000) represents contributions payable to these schemes by the Group in respect of the respective accounting period.

-28. SHARE-BASED COMPENSATION
+27. SHARE-BASED COMPENSATION